Azul Systems: History

+In November 2025, Azul announced a definitive agreement for a majority strategic investment from Thoma Bravo, a leading software investment firm.
+Existing backers Vitruvian Partners and Lead Edge Capital participated with additional capital and will maintain significant minority positions.
+The investment is intended to further scale Azul’s operations and broaden its footprint in global enterprise and cloud markets.
+Guggenheim Securities acted as exclusive financial advisor to the company.

 Products

-Azul Platform Prime (Formerly Zing)
+Azul Platform Prime (formerly Zing)

-Azul produces Platform Prime, a Java virtual machine (JVM) and runtime platform for Java applications.
+Azul produced Platform Prime, a Java virtual machine (JVM) and runtime platform for Java applications.

 Platform Prime is compliant with the associated Java SE version standards.
-It is based on the same HotSpot JVM and JDK code base used by the Oracle and OpenJDK JDKs, with enhancements relating to Garbage Collection, JIT Compilation, and Warmup behaviors, all aimed at producing improved application execution metrics and performance indicators.
+It is based on the same HotSpot JVM and JDK code base used by the Oracle and OpenJDK JDKs, with enhancements relating to garbage collection, JIT compilation, and Warmup behaviors, all aimed at producing improved application execution metrics and performance indicators.

-Key feature areas delivered by Platform Prime include:
+Key feature areas in Platform Prime include: